 Have you received any emails with Christmas countdown timers and thought, I wonder how they did that?
 You’re in luck—today, we’ll show you how.
 Countdown timers in emails are a fun tool for adding dynamic, attention-grabbing motion.
-Here’s how to create a festive one, just in time for the final holiday stretch.
+Here’s how to create a festive timer for all of your Christmas email marketing needs.

 Honestly, we’re surprised we haven’t seen more December timers in emails this season.
 More brands should consider using them!
 Here’s why:

-- Adding timers is easy!
+- Adding Christmas countdown tickers is easy!
 Seriously.
 It’s just a matter of copying-and-pasting a few lines of code.

 - Timers captivate readers’ attention better than static images.

 - A countdown creates urgency.
-Seeing a ticking clock gives readers an incentive to act now.
+Seeing a ticking clock gives readers an incentive to act now—resulting in a conversion rate that increases by as much as 400 percent for some brands.

 - Including a timer demonstrates that your brand is visually sophisticated, innovative, and thoughtful.

-Plus, the festive season is the perfect time to use them.
-With time-sensitive promotions and shipping deadlines—not to mention a flood of competing emails—the seasonal timers are a smart way to send a clear message, add visual interest, and help your message stand out.
-So, let’s get started on our tutorial!
+Plus, the festive holiday season is the perfect time to use a timer.
+With time-sensitive promotions and shipping deadlines—not to mention a flood of competing emails—seasonal timers are a smart way to send a clear message, add visual interest, and help your message stand out.
+And you don’t have to save these timers just for Christmas—they’re an awesome way to jazz up your emails when New Year’s rolls around, too.
+Before we jump into the how-to, let’s take a look at a few emails that do a great job incorporating Christmas countdown timers.

-Here are two tools to build an email with a merry countdown:
+Here are some tools to help you build an email with a merry countdown:

-- Open the BEE editor to build and design our email message.
+- Use the BEE editor to build and design our email message.

-- Use a countdown timer generator.
-We like Sendtric because it’s free and simple to use.
+- Use a free email countdown timer generator.
+We like Sendtric because it’s simple to use (and, yes, free!)
 Plus, the timer it creates is an animated GIF, so it will render well in email.
 A number of online platforms (listed below) also offer easy-to-use countdown timers to add to any email campaign:

 This email actually doesn’t have a timer in its original design.
-Instead, the message (i.e a static image) simply says there are X hours left in the sale.
+Instead, the message (a static image) simply says there are X hours left in the sale.
 But wouldn’t the email be more compelling if it showed how many hours are left in a countdown timer?

-Video overview: How to add a countdown timer
+Video overview: How to build a Christmas countdown email

 How easy is it to add one in your email message?
 As easy as watching our two-minute video tutorial!
 Be sure to check out our steps below for all the details.